Manuel Gonçalves Cerejeira: Career

 In 1928, Cerejeira became a bishop and was elevated to the patriarchate of Lisbon the following year, at the age of forty-one.
 He replaced António Mendes Belo, who had experienced two very different periods during his twenty-year cardinalate: a time of anti-church hostility in the first years of the Portuguese republic and a more church-friendly climate following the military coup of 1926.
-Cerejeira was appointed cardinal a month after his appointment as patriarch.
+Cerejeira was appointed cardinal on 16 December 1929, a month after his appointment as patriarch.
 At the time of his elevation, he became the youngest member of the College of Cardinals.
 The closest approach was made by António Ribeiro, his successor as Patriarch of Lisbon, who was made a cardinal in 1973, three months before his forty-fifth birthday.

 During his extraordinarily long career as Portugal's leading Catholic churchman, Cerejeira often became associated with the authoritarian right-wing Estado Novo.
 This was the result of his friendship with Prime Minister António de Oliveira Salazar, who had been a university colleague of his at Coimbra, and his endorsement of many of the Estado Novo's policies.
 He signed the Concordat of 1940 between Portugal and the Catholic Church.
 However, although he was considered a conservative, he accepted the Vatican Council II reforms more readily than Salazar.
 He was criticized for not being more vocal on his support of the Bishop of Porto, António Ferreira Gomes, who was forced to a 10 years exile after having written a critical letter to the Portuguese dictator.

 On January 1, 1971, he lost the right to participate in a conclave, having already reached age 80.